 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-The Platinum Card, the Chase Sapphire Reserve Card, and the Citi Prestige Card have all, at one time or another, taken a turn at being the leading light in the premium card sector but, as things stand, only the Platinum Card can really claim to be a ‘must-have’ card for most frequent travelers.
+The Platinum Card® from American Express, the Chase Sapphire Reserve Card, and the Citi Prestige Card have all, at one time or another, taken a turn at being the leading light in the premium card sector but, as things stand, only the Platinum Card can really claim to be a ‘must-have’ card for most frequent travelers.